GoogleChrome/developer.chrome.com/site/en/blog/passkeys-on-icloud-keychain/index.md

 passwords.
 Passkeys are already supported in Chrome across [many operating systems](https://developers.google.com/identity/passkeys/supported-environments).

-Until today, passkeys created on MacOS were only stored locally in [the user's Chrome profile](https://support.google.com/chrome/a/answer/9025411).
+Until today, passkeys created on macOS were only stored locally in [the user's Chrome profile](https://support.google.com/chrome/a/answer/9025411).
 They were not synchronized, even when they were discoverable credentials.

-Starting in Chrome 118, on macOS 13.5 or later, users will have the option to save passkeys in, and use them from, iCloud Keychain.
-Passkeys stored in iCloud Keychain are synchronized across the Apple ecosystem.

 <figure>
   {% Img src="image/YLflGBAPWecgtKJLqCJHSzHqe2J2/z6MiKx76ZC0xQm4lVipE.png", alt="Chrome's passkey dialog to create a new passkey.
 The passkey will be saved to Chrome profile locally.", width="800", height="602" %}
   <figcaption>Chrome's passkey dialog to create a new passkey.
 The passkey will be saved to Chrome profile locally.</figcaption>
 </figure>

+Starting in Chrome 118, on macOS 13.5 or later, users will have the option to save passkeys in, and use them from, iCloud Keychain.
+Passkeys stored in iCloud Keychain are synchronized across the Apple ecosystem.

 ## How iCloud Keychain is supported in Chrome